 The template generates a project that addresses a fictional code smell of lowercase names for types.
 For example, when defining a class

-the analyzer and fix provider will propose we change the class name topublic class ANIMAL
+public class Animalthe analyzer and fix provider will propose we change the class name topublic class ANIMAL.

 {: .box-note} The above solution is generated very close to time of writing using the latest Preview Version of Visual Studio 2019.
 If running a different older versions your results might be different.
 Notably the template previously did not have a separate project for the code fix provider. {: .box-note}